Reading Time: 2 minutes

 Technology sure has advanced drastically since then.
 After all, Nissan Leaf has broken the UK record for the longest journey for self-driving-cars.
 It logged a complex 230 mile road trip between Bedfordshire and Sunderland.
 This specific vehicle is fitted with a range of gadgets, including cameras, Lidar laser measurement technology, radar and GPS which allows it to assess its surroundings.
 This enables the Leaf to make smart decisions when it comes to navigating roads and obstacles alike.
 But what does the future of self-driving cars really look like from where we stand right now?

 Measuring the autonomous vehicle industry’s progress

 The California Department of Motor Vehicles released their reports on self-driving cars.
-These reports detail the amount of testing autonomous vehicle makers are permitted to test their creations, and the amount of times human operators needed to take control of the vehicle from the computer.
-Known as disengagement reports, these figures provide a glimpse into the industry, but unfortunately, it doesn’t provide much knowledge that allows us to gauge how far we are from the dawn of true autonomy.
+These reports detail the amount of testing self-driving-cars makers are permitted to test their creations.
+It includes the amount of times human operators needed to take control of the vehicle from the computer.
+Disengagement reports provide a glimpse into the industry.
+Unfortunately it doesn’t provide much knowledge that allows us to gauge how far we are from the dawn of true autonomy.